VaChristiaens/NACO_pipeline/README.rst

-naco_pip - A pipline for planet detection in NACO data
+naco_pip - planet detecting pipeline
 =======================================================

 Introduction
 ------------

-``naco_pip`` is a python pipeline designed that relies heavily on VIP in order to detect exoplanets in NACO-VLT images.
+``naco_pip`` Is a python based pipeline relying heavily on VIP python package in order to process images of transition disk supplied by NACO/VLT.